ANSANJAY/Mutex-and-Deadlock/14_ConditionsForDeadlock.md

 ### The Four Conditions 🚦

 1. **Mutual Exclusion**: The resources must be non-shareable; only one thread can access a given resource at a particular time.
-    - 🌍 *Real-world example*: A home toilet, which can only be used by one person at a time.
+    - 🌍 *Real-world example*: A home washroom, which can only be used by one person at a time.

 2. **Hold and Wait**: A thread should already hold at least one resource and be waiting to acquire additional resources that are currently held by other threads.
     - 📊 *Example*: Thread T1 holds resource R2 and is waiting for resource R1.